NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Given more float
     - Super cancellable
 - 4A window improved
-- Act4A goes into RA
+- Act4A now goes into RA
 - 8B lifts on block
 - 8B(B) has more lift
 - 8B(A) added